Home » MODDING HQ 1.13 » v1.13 Coding Talk » [IDEA] New Magazine System

 Fill out the data yourself, and create the pictures yourself.

-After adding this to the game, people will complain about those values obviously being off.
-They will offer absurd alternative values which you won't use.
+After adding this to the game, people will complain about your values obviously being off.
+They will offer absurd alternative values (if at all) which you won't use.

 People will not like your pictures.
 Tell them that these are only placeholders, and you will gladly replace them if they deliver better pictures.
 This will never happen, and those placeholders will stay in the stock data for the next 5 years.